closing disclosure closing disclosure

 1. Projected Payments

-• Payment Breakdown: Shows how much you’ll pay in principal, interest, mortgage insurance, and escrow over the loan’s life.
+• Payment Breakdown: This shows how much you’ll pay in principal, interest, mortgage insurance, and escrow over the loan’s life.

-• Escrow Details: Lists amounts for property taxes and homeowners insurance included in the monthly payment.
+• Escrow Details: Lists amounts for property taxes and homeowners insurance are included in the monthly payment.

 1. Costs at Closing